openwrt/packages/net/adblock/files/README.md

 * **white-/blacklist:** add domain white- or blacklist entries to always-allow or -deny certain (sub) domains, by default both lists are located in _/etc/adblock_.
 Please add one domain per line - ip addresses, wildcards & regex are _not_ allowed (see example below)
 * **backup/restore:** enable the backup/restore feature, to restore automatically the latest compressed backup of your adblock lists in case of any processing error (i.e. a single blocklist source is down).
 Please use an (external) solid partition and _not_ your volatile router temp directory for this
 * **list updates:** for a scheduled call of the adblock service add an appropriate crontab entry (see example below)
+* **hotplug fine tuning:** to restrict hotplug support to a certain wan interface or to disable it at all, you can set 'adb\_hotplugif' to an existing interface like 'wan' or to a non-existing 'dummy' interface
 * **new list sources:** you could add new blocklist sources on your own via uci config, all you need is a source url and an awk one-liner (see example below)
 * **AP mode:** in 'AP mode' adblock uses automatically the local router ip as nullip address.
 To make sure that your LuCI interface will be still accessible, you have to change the local uhttpd instance to ports <> 80/443 (see example below)
 * **restricted mode:** to disable flash writes with adblock status information to the adblock config file (used by LuCI frontend), please set 'adb\_restricted' to '1'